Azure-Samples/active-directory-java-webapp-openidconnect/AppCreationScripts/AppCreationScripts.md

 - `Configure.ps1` which:
   - creates Azure AD applications and their related objects (permissions, dependencies, secrets),
-  - changes the configuration files in the C# and JavaScript projects.
+  - changes the configuration files in the Java project.
   - creates a summary file named `createdApps.html` in the folder from which you ran the script, and containing, for each Azure AD application it created:
     - the identifier of the application
     - the AppId of the application
     - the url of its registration in the [Azure portal](https://portal.azure.com).

 - `Cleanup.ps1` which cleans-up the Azure AD objects created by `Configure.ps1`.
 Note that this script does not revert the changes done in the configuration files, though.
-You will need to undo the change from source control (from Visual Studio, or from the command line using, for instance, git reset).
+You will need to undo the change from source control (from the command line using, for instance, git reset).

 ### Usage pattern for tests and DevOps scenarios